What is GDPR?

 We have listed below the rights that users have; some of these may be complex and therefore they have been summarised for easier understanding.
 Users should read the relevant laws and law guidance from the authorities for a full explanation of these rights.

-Cuckoo Wedding Photography ensures and will ensure compliance when data collected is used in accordance to the right for users to be informed and opt-in or out.
-For example, is you send us an email or fill up the ‘Let’s Chat’ form you acknowledge and consent that you data will be stored.
+Al loves Aida Wedding Photography ensures and will ensure compliance when data collected is used in accordance to the right for users to be informed and opt-in or out.
+For example, if you send us an email or fill up the ‘Let’s Chat’ form you acknowledge and consent that you data will be stored.
 We will store invoices and other personal data for a seven year period after the service and fully deleted after.
 Wedding information, notes and planning will be kept in storage for a maximum of two years after the service.

 The rights GDPR protects are: